danjkent/WeatherTest/README.md

 5. Gracefully handle one or more of the APIs being down or slow to respond

 It should pass the following tests:
-6. Given temperatures of 10c from bbc and 68f from accuweather when searching then display either 15c or 59f depending on what the user has chosen
+6. Given temperatures of 10c from bbc and 68f from accuweather when searching then display either 15c or 59f depending on what the user has chosen.
-7. Given wind speeds of 8kph from bbc and 10mph from accuweather when searching then display either 12kph or 7.5mph depending on what the user has chosen
+7. Given wind speeds of 8kph from bbc and 10mph from accuweather when searching then display either 12kph or 7.5mph depending on what the user has chosen.

 ### Implementation Notes
 1. Results are queried and then the average is taken and reported back to the user.